San Marin High School: Racial controversies

 In the 1998–99 school year, San Marin received widespread media coverage after repeated incidents of hate crimes committed against one of their openly gay students.
 He was beaten by three youths off campus on September 15, 1998, soon after forming the Gay-Straight Alliance at San Marin.
 The Novato Police offered a reward, but the attackers were never identified.
-Some students at the school, which had been stressing tolerance at a series of "respect days" that year, spoke out in support of the victim and 1000 students and faculty walked out of San Marin to show support for him and pride in their school.
+Some students at the school, which had been stressing tolerance at a series of "respect days" that year, spoke out in support of the victim, and 1000 students and faculty walked out of San Marin to show support for him and pride in their school.
 The next day, San Marin's principal was reassigned to a District office.
 Novato's city manager, Rod Wood, referred to "a small group of individuals who are fairly socially maladjusted", who identified themselves as white supremacists and called themselves "the hicks".

-The school's behavior code was modified, outlining a range of punishments for racial/ethnic/sexual slurs including reprimand, parental notification, detention on Saturday afternoon, expulsion and police referral.
+The school's behavior code was modified, outlining a range of punishments for racial/ethnic/sexual slurs, including reprimand, parental notification, detention on Saturday afternoon, expulsion, and police referral.

 Misbehavior by the parents of a San Marin basketball player on February 2, 2008, in two games with Tam High teams led to drafting of the first code-of-conduct contracts for parents of athletes at a Marin County school.
 Following a girls junior varsity game at Tam, the mother of a San Marin player followed two referees, shouting obscene insults; later at San Marin, two parents of San Marin players confronted Tam's coach after he made a gesture indicating that the home team had choked.
 Novato police were called and the parents were later asked not to attend the remaining games of the season.

-In 2022, Novato Unified School district led a probe into a group of incidents where San Marin athletes used racial slurs during basketball and football games.
+In 2022, the Novato Unified School District led a probe into a group of incidents where San Marin athletes used racial slurs during basketball and football games.
 The probe found “credible evidence” that San Marin athletes used racial slurs during games against San Rafael High, San Mateo High, and Tamalpais High.